x22n/kendo-data-query/README.md

 ## Limitations

-* Does not support multiple sortss
+* Does not support multiple sorts on base columns BUT supports multiple sorted groups
 * Only supports `and` filter conditions
+* Only supports `avg` aggregates